clementw168/clementw168/README.md

 - Simpler is better
 - If it does not work, there is a reason behind
 - Theory unlocks imagination, experience brings intuition
-- Theory is not enough, while testing takes time
+- Theory is not enough, and experimenting takes time
-- Solving a problem is not getting the best metric
+- Solving a problem does not mean getting the best metric

 </details>